zhaodong-qiu/zhaodong-qiu.github.io/_pages/about.md

   - /about.html
 ---

-Zhaodong (Alan) Qiu is a doctoral candidate in Leadership and Organization Management at the School of Economics and Management at Tsinghua University.
+Zhaodong (Alan) Qiu is an Assistant Professor in the People and Organisations (P&O) department at NEOMA Business School.
+He earned his Ph.D. in Management from Tsinghua University.
+During his doctoral studies, he served as a visiting scholar at the Stephen M. Ross School of Business, University of Michigan.

-Zhaodong's research investigates the intricate interaction between individual agency and the systems in which individuals are embedded.
-Specifically, he focuses on the dynamics of proactivity and workday design issues.
-He navigates his research questions through various quantitative methods like experience sampling method, field experiment, and longitudinal survey.
-His research has been published in leading journals such as the *Journal of Applied Psychology*.
+Zhaodong's research investigates the complex interplay between individual agency and organizational systems within which individuals are embedded.
+Specifically, he focuses on the dynamics of workplace proactivity and workday design issues.
+He employs various quantitative methods in his research, including the experience sampling method, field experiments, and longitudinal surveys.
+His work has been published in journals such as the *Journal of Applied Psychology* and featured in the *Harvard Business Review*.